Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Preliminaries Problem Definition

 \textbf{Trajectory Predictors. } From the training set $D_{train}$, we first train a trajectory predictor that estimates future states $(Y_{k+1},\hdots,Y_{T_\phi})$ from past observations $(Y_0,\hdots Y_k)$.
 Specifically, we denote the predictions made at time $k$ as $(\hat{Y}_{k+1|k}, \dots, \hat{Y}_{T_\phi|k})$.
 For instance, we can use recurrent neural networks (RNNs) \cite{salehinejad2017recent}, long short term memory (LSTM) networks \cite{yu2019review}, or transformers~\cite{han2021transformer}.
+In this paper, we do not make assumption on the trajectory predictor.

 \textbf{Conformal Prediction. } The predictions $\hat{Y}_{\tau|k}$ of $Y_{\tau}$ for $\tau> k$, which may be obtained from learning-enabled components, may not always be accurate.
 We will use conformal prediction to obtain prediction regions for $Y_{\tau}$ that are valid with high probability.
 We leverage conformal prediction which is a statistical tool for uncertainty quantification with minimal assumptions \cite{shafer2008tutorial,vovk2005algorithmic}.